Data model

 deleted_at timestamp Date of deletion

-The "vendor", "product" and "version" fields are not used at the moment and are therefore missing from the application.
+The "vendor", "product" and "version" fields are not used and therefore are absent in the app.

 Physical switches